swcarpentry/DEPRECATED-boot-camps/issues.md

  * Introduce ipython's var.<tab> help system in the notes.
  * Don't use backslash to continue lines!
  * Be more precise about `is` and `is not`.

+### Testing

+ * Lots of people had issues with setting the executable bit and shebang line correctly.
+Probably better to run with `python dna.py`.
+ * We also found many more people getting left behind.
+Not sure where improvement is needed yet.

+### NumPy

+ * Did list comprehensions baffle people?
+ * Much more time needed for the long exercise!
+But still think a larger exercise, that includes dealing with basic Python datatypes & functions, is valuable.

+### SQL

+ * Importing is quite hard to follow along with.
+Having a pre-canned database for anyone who gets too lost is really useful.
+ * (This is a general issue with following parts that involve button clicks and dialogs.)

+### Matlab